 Retailers understand the situation is changing daily and they have very little time to respond.
 To remediate the short-term shock and prepare for the long-term implication, the only way out is to go for online stores.
 Yet many are facing the challenge of placing their e-commerce function and scaling their supply chain.

-Retailers recognize the global response of the COVID -19, and to survive there three key things: know what your customers want, deliver relevant product and evolve with the new situation.
-May be the whole matter sounds simple but yet it’s challenging to achieve.
+Retailers recognize the global response of the COVID -19, and to survive there are three key things: know what your customers want, deliver the relevant products, and evolve with the new situation.
+Maybe the whole matter sounds simple but yet it’s challenging to achieve.

 Post COVID-19 Challenges That Retailers Are Facing